oracle-livelabs/database/global-microservices-springdata-nosql/run-nosql-app/run-nosql-app.md

 Oracle NoSQL Database Cloud Service, developers and end-users get the latest in NoSQL technology.
 Oracle offers a complete range of deployment options to support your NoSQL database, from on-premises to private cloud to public cloud.
-Depending on which deployment opiton you choose, you may need different authentication strategies.
+Depending on which deployment option you choose, you may need different authentication strategies.

   The class `AppConfig.java` illustrates the different authentication options in the case statement.
 We covered the authentication basics in Lab 2.
 If the function is not visible in your screen, go ahead and scroll to it:
     * You can use **Instance Principals** to do the connection to NoSQL Cloud Service as shown in this code.
 Once Instance Principals are set up, you can make API calls to different Oracle Cloud Infrastructure services.
-The benefit it applications running on those instances does not have to configure user credentials or a configuration file.
+The benefit is applications running on those instances do not have to configure user credentials or a configuration file.

     * You can use **Delegation Tokens** to do the connection to NoSQL Cloud Service and in this lab we will use them.